Tom Roberts’ legacy looms large North of the Murray.

 Among other displays, art lovers will also enjoy seeing sketches by Tommy McRae, an accomplished local indigenous artist.
 McRae, who is said to have worked at Brocklesby Station several decades before Roberts’ visit, depicted Aboriginal cultural life and the arrival of colonists through beautiful sketches.
 His work can be seen in venues including the National Museum of Australia and the National Gallery of Australia, Canberra, the state libraries of Victoria and New South Wales, and the Melbourne Museum.

-While the actual shearing shed from “Shearing the Rams” is long-gone due to a fire in 1960, there still stands a replica near the original site, situated on the nearby Redlands Hill Reserve.
+While the actual shearing shed from “Shearing the Rams” is long-gone due to a fire in 1960, a replica still stands near the original site, situated on the nearby Redlands Hill Reserve.
 Despite the lack of first-hand evidence, the landscape of Redlands Hill Reserve is still a marvellous place to visit.

-This Grey Box Grassy Woodlands, considered an Endangered Ecological Community, boasts four walking trails, developed in 1997 by the joint efforts of Corowa District Landcare and the former Corowa Shire.
-All the tracks are rated easy, with no bushwalking experience required.
+Just thirteen minutes drive from Corowa, the grey box grassy woodlands, considered an Endangered Ecological Community, boasts four walking trails, developed in 1997 by the joint efforts of Corowa District Landcare and the former Corowa Shire.
+All the tracks are rated easy, with no bushwalking experience required, however they are genuinely "bush' tracks.
 The shortest track is just 700 metres and the longest is 1.7 kilometres.

 Signs give visitors insights into the reserve's environment, plants and animals.
 The reserve also hosts information on Tommy McRae and Tom Roberts; one of Roberts’ other famous paintings – “A Break Away!”, painted in 1891 – is also based on sketches he did in this landscape.